Skip to main content

 Part D appeals can be filed by the member, the member's representative, or the prescriber.
 The data field has to reflect who actually filed.
 Plans sometimes default to “member” when prescriber-initiated appeals are common in PA cases.
 The misclassification doesn't usually trigger IDS by itself, but it causes inconsistencies that auditors investigate.

-Linking to the Underlying CD
+Linking to the Underlying Determination

-Table 4: Effectuations (EFF)
+Table 5: Effectuations (EFF_D)

 This table answers the question CMS most cares about: when the plan approved the drug, did the member actually get it?
 Effectuations are where many plans look strong on paper and weak in practice, because the timing data lives in the PBM's claim adjudication system and not in the UM platform that processed the determination.